What is chordoma?

 - Skull base.
 About 30 percent form within the center of the head in an area called the skull base – usually in a bone called the The surface of a portion of bone at the base of the skull.
 It is surrounded by the brainstem and both carotid arteries.
 Chordomas that form in this area are called clival chordomas..
 Skull base chordomas are sometimes called brain tumors because they grow inside the skull toward the brain; however, they do not actually develop from brain cells.

 - Mobile spine.
 The remaining 20 percent of chordomas form in the spine at the level of the neck, chest, or lower back.
-These areas are the The seven vertebrae that make up the neck.
-These vertebrae are commonly referred to as C1-C7., The twelve vertebrae of the upper and mid back, extending from the shoulders to the bottom of the rib cage.
+These areas are the cervical, The twelve vertebrae of the upper and mid back, extending from the shoulders to the bottom of the rib cage.
 These bones are commonly referred to as T1-T12., and The five vertebrae of the lower back, commonly referred to as L1-L5., and all together they are called the mobile spine.

 - Sacrum.
 About 50 percent of all chordomas form at the bottom of the spine, in bones called the sacrum.